rmoore74/ssim/README.md

 Contain your dependencies and SparkSubmit paramaters in a simple JSON format in the root of your folder and simply direct SSim to your target .jar file.

-Store JSON in `ssim.manifest` in root of Scala project.
+Store JSON in `ssim.manifest` in target/scala-[version] of Scala project.

 Work in progress.